cu-mkp/edition-webpages/docs/about/coming-soon.md

 * Improved bibliography including references cited in the essays ans additional links to electronic resources.
 * Complete index and descriptions of all manuscript figures sketched by Fr.
 640's author-practitioner.
 * Additional visualizations and analysis of the manuscript's text and themes.
-* Toolkits and resources for analyzing the manuscript as raw data.
+* Toolkits and resources for analyzing the manuscript as raw data which is already available through the [Project's Github](https://github.com/cu-mkp/m-k-manuscript-data).

 ## Improved Compatibility with Mobile Devices